 Each web host has a set of nameservers purpose-built for routing data through the center.
 Two servers may handle domains with shared plans, and another may route WordPress traffic, for example.

 A nameserver is like the mailroom of a data center.
 All incoming information arrives there before being routed to its intended domain destination.
 In the same way, the DNS records serve as an address book to know where the mail (data) needs to go.

 DNS, Nameservers and Your Website

 Tying the two together is what allows your website to get online.
-A typical stream would start by you purchasing a domain name from a registrar such as GoDaddy (read our GoDaddy review for more on this service).
-Once you own that domain, your web host must store its information within the DNS records to serve it up when the domain is entered.
+A typical stream would start by you purchasing a domain name from a registrar, such as GoDaddy (read our GoDaddy review for more on this service).
+Once you own that domain name, your web host must store its information within the DNS records to serve it up when the domain is entered.

 This is a relatively straightforward process.
 All you need to do is specify which nameserver your domain should point to.
-A user enters your domain name which triggers the DNS records to look up the IP address and then sends data from the server back to them.
+A user enters your domain name, which triggers the DNS records to look up the IP address and then sends the website data from the server back to the user.